getoptimum/mump2p-cli/README.md

 - Verify correct hostname and port
 - Check `docker ps` for running containers
 - Use correct service URL
+- Try a different gateway from the table above

 ### **4. Rate Limiting & Usage Issues**